|

 Additional Notes

-If by chance there is a very large number of contestants, I will get corporate sponsorship to donate robot parts to a 3rd and perhaps 4th place winner.
-Inviting others to compete won't hurt you!
+If by chance there is a very large number of contestants, there will be a 4th place prize.
+As such, inviting others to compete won't hurt you!
 If you are a robotics company that would like to sponsor this and future SoR robot competitions, please contact me!
 Questions on the competition?
 Post them in the forum. |

 |||